FabLabLimerick/fablablimerick.github.io/app/_posts/events/2000-01-04-EVENT-RECURRING-tutorial-lasercutting.md

 imageoriginal:
 ---

-The 'Introduction To Advanced Lasercutting' is a preparation course for using our Trotec Laser Cutter.
-Our Trotec is a large, fast laser cutter that has the ability to do incredible detail.
+Introduction To Advanced Lasercutting is a preparation course for using our Trotec Laser Cutter.
+Our Trotec Speedy 400 is a large, fast laser cutter that has the ability to do incredible detail.

 The course will teach you how to take a simple drawing or image and cut or engrave it.
 The capabilities of laser cutting will be explained and some examples will be shown.

-Please note that it is required to do our 'Beginners introduction to laser cutting' before taking this course course.
+Please note that it is required to do our 'Beginners introduction to laser cutting' first before taking this course.

 [You can book your place here](http://fablablimerick.ticketleap.com/advancedlasercutting/)